The Price of Progression (Ensign album)

-The Price of Progression is the third full-length album from New Jersey, U.S. band Ensign.
-It follows on from the 1999 release of Cast the First Stone and was recorded in November - December 2000 for an April 2001 release on Indecision Records.
+The Price of Progression is the third full-length album by the New Jersey, U.S. band, Ensign.
+It follows the 1999 release of Cast the First Stone and was recorded in November and December 2000 for an April 2001 release by Indecision Records.

 Overview

-Ensign had emerged from a period of personnel turmoil to record this album and it was left to the bassist and main songwriter, Nate Gluck, to also take up the job of the guitarwork.
+Ensign had emerged from a period of personnel turmoil to record this album and it was left to the bass guitarist and main songwriter, Nate Gluck, to also take on the guitar work.
 The result was a more refined offering which moved sufficiently away from hardcore punk to be recognised in the same circle as some metalcore bands while still retaining the theatrical restraint and lyrical ethics of the hardcore genre.
 The songs were still short, although many were nearer the three-minute mark than ever before – resulting in the band's longest album ever – but they had more structure and melodic elements than material on either Cast the First Stone or Direction of Things to Come.